TechCohort14/TA200-NFAR-Intermediate-Automation/06-while-loops.md

 ## What are `while` loops?

-The `while` loop executes a specified statement in a loop, as long as the test condition is determined to be true.
+The `while` loop executes a specified statement in a loop, as long as the test condition evaluates to true.
 Before the statement is executed, the condition is checked.

 ```javascript
 let x = 0;